DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/metrics/playback.md

 To view the playback menu, simply press 'r' to open the menu.

 Please note that the simulation must be fully completed before the playback menu can be opened.
 A simulation is considered fully completed when all agents have reached their final waypoint and despawned.
-One can determine this is the case when the simulation time no longer increases (and the simulation is not paused).
+A popup message will appear in the middle of the screen when the simulation is completed.

 ## How to Use